semgrep/semgrep-docs/docs/playground.md

 To view these metadata keys, Click **Rule Metadata**.

-#### Limitations of simple view
+#### Limitations of the simple view

-Simple view has the following limitations:
+The simple view has the following limitations:

 * Supports only **one language** per rule.